 The world’s focus on the ongoing conflict in Israel/Palestine means that the humanitarian crisis in the occupied Palestinian territory (oPt) has been largely forgotten.
 Neglect, corruption and insufficient respect for human rights within the Palestinian government make daily life even more difficult for the Palestinian people.
-In addition the Hamas lead de-factor government in Gaza as well as other armed actors have complicated the situation even further.
+In addition the Hamas led de facto government in Gaza along with other armed actors has complicated the situation even further.

-The occupation and illegal blockade of Gaza has exposed the civil population of Gaza to poverty and aid dependency.
+The occupation and illegal blockade of Gaza has exposed its civil population to poverty and aid dependency.

-Diakonia's partners in Gaza are active in monitoring and reporting the constant violations of the rights of the civilian population from Israel, Hamas and Egypt.
+Diakonia's partners in Gaza are active in monitoring and reporting the constant violations of the rights of the civilian population by Israel, Hamas and Egypt.

-Diakonia is also active in advocacy to counter aid dependency by making it possible for Gaza's population to support themselvesthrough lifting the blockade on personal movement, as well as export and import of gods.
+Diakonia is also active in advocacy effortts to counter aid dependency by making it possible for Gaza's population to support themselves by lifting the blockade on the free movement of individuals, as well as on the import and export of goods.

 Diakonia has a long tradition of cooperation with the Christian churches in the region.
-Our partners include Christian, Jewish and Muslim secular organizations.
-Our partners are working in many different ways to improve the situation for the poorest and most vulnerable Palestinians.
-The rights of women and children, the functionally impaired as well as good governance and human rights are priority areas.
-Another important focus is our partner organizations’ work for a just and viable peace.
+Our partner organizations include Christian, Jewish and Muslim secular organizations, which work in many different ways to improve the situation for the poorest andand the disabled as well as good governance and human rights are priority areas.
+Another important area of focus is the work of our partner organizations for a just and viable peace.

 The world's responsibility

-Diakonia work with information and advocacy to influence on Swedish and European politicians to secure the respect for human rights and international humanitarian law from all sides.
-And to end the Israeli blockade and settlement policy that is an obstacle to peace and a cause for the Palestinian aid dependency.
+Diakonia provides information and conducts advocacy efforts in order to influence Swedish and European politicians to secure respect for human rights and international humanitarian law on all sides.
+It also aims to end the Israeli blockade and settlement policy that presents an obstacle to peace and causes Palestinian aid dependency.